-For the 2012/13 formula year, domestic credit and prepayment meter rental charges have been set so that they are equal to the tariff caps.
+For the 2013/14 formula year, domestic credit and prepayment meter rental charges have initially been set so that they are equal to the tariff caps.
+Subject to licence conditions and any contractual conditions, we will implement any changes to metering charges arising from our pricing consultation as soon as it is practical to do so.

-The install and maintain components of the charges are those described in sections 3.1.2 and 3.1.3 above (that is £6.21 and £0.31 respectively in the case of domestic credit meters).
-For these meter types the provide component is calculated by subtracting the install and maintain elements from the tariff capped charge.
+The install and maintain components of the charges are those described in sections 3.1.2 and 3.1.3 above (that is £6.39 and £0.32 respectively in the case of domestic credit meters).
+For these meter types the provide component is calculated by subtracting the install and maintain elements from the tariff-capped charge.
+(See table below)

-3.2.3 Calculate Provision, Installation and Maintenance Charges
+3.2.2 Calculate provision, installation and maintenance charges

-The proportions of the annual charge that are attributable to the provision, installation and maintenance of each meter type are calculated by using the annual forward looking costs for the maintain element, increasing the install element by inflation, and then setting the provide element so that the total of the three elements equals the tariff capped rental for both the domestic credit and prepayment meter.
-The tariff capped rentals take into account a cross-subsidisation between credit and prepayment meters.8
+The proportions of the annual charge that are attributable to the provision, installation and maintenance of each meter type are calculated by using the annual forward-looking costs for the maintain element, increasing the install element by inflation, and then setting the provide element so that the total of the three elements equals the tariff-capped rental for both the domestic credit and prepayment meter.
+The tariff-capped rentals take into account a cross-subsidisation between credit and prepayment meters.9